Michael Howard, Head of Alternative Investments analyses how alternative assets can benefit multi-asset portfolios.

 What sort of diversification benefits do alternatives provide to a portfolio?

 Many people speak about alternatives as being a separate asset class, it is not.
 It is a collection of different strategies with different sources of return and risks.
 Some opportunities within our alternatives portfolio, such as private equity, will have a decent level of correlation with public equity markets and provide a premium return to equity markets.
 Others will be genuinely uncorrelated with traditional asset classes such as catastrophe bonds or renewable energy where returns are more driven by industry specific factors.
 By building a diversified book of alternative investments we can create a portfolio which is lowly correlated with the main portfolio while being return enhancing.

 Have the returns in the alternatives space come down in line with yields in more traditional asset classes?

 We have seen some compression in returns.
 This is natural given that investors have been increasing their allocation to alternative assets as they seek the diversification and return enhancing benefits they offer.
 That said, many investors have been unable to access these areas for a number of reasons including: regulatory, complexity and liquidity.
 We continue to see attractive absolute returns and in many areas high spreads to traditional returns.
 We mitigate some of this compression in returns by seeking new opportunities and by rotating capital into these new areas or by allocating to areas where we see a scarcity of available capital relative to demand for capital.
-With this in mind we have been deploying capital into: Greenfield infrastructure, renewable energy, Asian private debt, and asset leasing.
+With this in mind we have been deploying capital into: Greenfield infrastructure, EM renewable energy, pharmaceutical and music royalties.

 In conclusion, alternative assets have benefited our multi-asset portfolios in a variety of ways historically, with the primary benefits being enhanced returns and diversification.